beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

    didn't understand, or something the plan didn't account for.
 Drop back a step or two until it's resolved, then come back here.

-4. **Post-mortem**.
+4. **Postmortem**.
 Look back on the code you got working, and consider what went right and what went wrong.
 What would you do differently next time?
 What techniques did you learn while writing the code?
 Was there any place you could have structured things better, or anyplace